The best hot dog joint in every state

 Minnesota: Uncle Franky's, Minneapolis

-If you like your food messy but finger-licking good, Uncle Franky's won't disappoint.
-The must-order is the Chicago Dog, which some people claim is the best outside of the Windy City.
+If you like your food messy but finger-licking good, Uncle Franky's is the place for you.
+Some have said the Chicago Dog served here is the best you'll eat outside of the Windy City, and it's been voted the best dog in the state by locals multiple times.
 It's loaded with yellow mustard, a pickle spear, onion, Chicago-style green relish, tomatoes, pickled peppers, and the joint's secret seasoning.
-People praise the atmosphere and friendly staff too.
+If that doesn't do it for you, try other dogs such as the Coney Island Chili Dog and the Carolina Slaw Dog.

 Mississippi: Small Time Hot Dogs, Winona

-Two hot dog carts serving Winona, Small Time Hot Dogs’ menu ranges from a classic New York dog with sauerkraut and mustard to a Memphis dog with onion, slaw, and BBQ sauce.
-Catch their Big Rig truck and you can also try specialities like the Raging Cajun, covered in Cajun crawfish sauce.
-Locations are regularly posted on Facebook and, wherever you catch them, you can be sure of top service and quality dogs.
+With two hot dog carts serving Winona, Small Time Hot Dogs’ menu ranges from a classic beef hot dog with all the fixings to a Memphis dog with onion, slaw, and barbecue sauce.
+Catch the Big Rig truck, and you can try specialties such as the Raging Cajun, covered in Cajun crawfish sauce.
+Locations are regularly posted on Facebook – but wherever you find the carts, you can be sure of amazing service and quality dogs.

 Nevada: Buldogis Gourmet Hot Dogs, Las Vegas